Materials-Consortia/optimade-python-tools/docs/configuration.md

 1. Create a custom [`ServerConfig`][optimade.server.config.ServerConfig] object with the desired settings directly.
 2. Set environment variables prefixed with `OPTIMADE_` or `optimade_`.
 3. Create a JSON or YAML configuration file with an implementation's complete configuration in the default location [DEFAULT_CONFIG_FILE_PATH][optimade.server.config.DEFAULT_CONFIG_FILE_PATH] or specify its location with the `OPTIMADE_CONFIG_FILE` environment variable.
-4. Load settings from a secret file Settings from secret file (see [pydantic documentation](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) for more information).
+4. Load settings from a secret file (see [pydantic documentation](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) for more information).

 ## The JSON configuration file